 In Quebec, where snow tires are now mandatory, winter collisions have been reduced by nearly 20%.
-That alone should be inspiration enough for all fleet managers to put winter tires on their vehicles.
+That should be inspiration enough for all fleet managers to put winter tires on their vehicles.

-Get the Most Value from your Winter Tires
+Get the Most Value From Your Winter Tires

 Like anything, winter tires are designed for a specific purpose.
 Don’t leave them on your vehicle all year long.
 The compounds that make them so useful in the winter wear down quickly in the warm weather.
 Winter tires last only three seasons, compared to about five for their all-season cousins.

 Make sure all snow and ice are cleared from the vehicle before sending drivers out.
-Emphasize how critical it is that drivers drive slowly.
+Emphasize how critical it is that they drive slowly.
 You should make any necessary scheduling adjustments to allow them ample time to arrive at service areas.

 Finally, ensure drivers are familiar with correct braking procedures.
 Releasing the gas pedal well in advance of stopping will result in less pressure needed on the brakes.